yandex-cloud/docs/en/managed-postgresql/operations/databases.md

   {% include [default-catalogue](../../_includes/default-catalogue.md) %}

-  To remove a database, run the command:
+  To delete a database, run the command:

   ```
   $ yc managed-postgresql database delete <database name>
        --cluster-name=<cluster name>
   ```

-  The cluster name can be requested with a [list of folder clusters](#list-clusters).
+  The cluster name can be requested with a [list of clusters in the folder](cluster-list.md).

 - API